Magnetization profiles at the upper critical dimension as solutions of the integer Yamabe problem: Magnetization profiles

 \section{Magnetization profiles}

-In the following, we study exact solution for the critical magnetization profiles for models living at their upper critical dimension.
-The action at the upper critical dimension, when expressed in terms of the order parameter, in general dimension $d$ and with $O(N)$ symmetry has the form:
+In the following, we study exact solution for the critical magnetization profiles for models living at their upper critical dimension. {We write the action of a scalar field with marginal coupling and $\mathbb{Z}_2$ symmetry as}

+where the field $\phi=\phi(\mathbf{x})$ with $\mathbf{x}\in\Omega$ and $\Omega\subset\mathbb{R}^d$ is a bounded domain. {As usual, the operator $-\bigtriangleup$ is the positive definite Laplacian.
+Notice that the exponent of the potential term is integer for $d=3,4$, which are the dimensions we are going to focus on.
+The case of percolation, considered later, has to be treated separately with the introduction of a similar action in $d=6$.
+The action can be generalized to a vector field $\vec{\phi}$ with $N$ components: in this case, $\phi^2$ in the potential term is replaced by $\sum_{i=1}^N \phi_i^2$. } {The factor in the interaction constant }

-where the field $\phi=\phi(\mathbf{x})$ with $\mathbf{x}\in\Omega$ has $N$ components and $\Omega\subset\mathbb{R}^d$ is a bounded domain.
-The operator $-\bigtriangleup$ is the positive definite Laplacian.
-The factor in the interaction constant has been chosen for convenience, as it will appear later.
-Since in dimension $d$ the field has scaling dimension $\Delta_{\phi}=\frac{d-2}{2}$, the action \eqref{action} is written so that it is at the upper critical dimension.
-In \eqref{action} the mass term $\propto \phi^2$ vanishing at the critical point is also included~\cite{Cardy1996,Mussardo}.
+has been chosen for convenience, as it will appear later.
+Since in $d$ dimensions the field has scaling dimension $\Delta_{\phi}=\frac{d-2}{2}$, the {interaction term in} \eqref{action} is written so that the action is at the upper critical dimension.
+The mass term $\propto \phi^2$ vanishing at the critical point is also included~\cite{Cardy1996,Mussardo}.

 The saddle-point equation for the action \eqref{action} at the critical point reads

 with $m(\mathbf{x})=\braket{\phi(\mathbf{x})}$.